 Day 2: Morning game drive and a boat ride on Lake Ihema

 After breakfast, head for the northern circuit extending your game drive.
 Search for the animals that you might have missed out on in the southern circuit.
-The newly introduced lions from South Africa resides in this part.
+The newly introduced lions from South Africa reside in this part.
 After lunch, we take you to L. Ihema for a boat ride.
-The great views of the surrounding areas, hills, swamps.
+The great views of the surrounding areas, hills, and swamps.
 Hippos, crocodiles and many bird species call it home.
 Dine and overnight at the hotel.

 Day 3: Nature walk and transfer to Kigali city